 Meet the Team

-Maria joined EUPATI in 2020 as the Coordinator.
-She oversees the team’s activities and manages the Patients’ Academy.
+Maria joined EUPATI in 2020 and is the Executive Director of the EUPATI Foundation.
+She oversees the EUPATI Secretariat and the different workstreams.
 She has previously worked as a Project Manager at the European AIDS Treatment Group (EATG) coordinating patient involvement in a number of training initiatives and scientific projects.
 Maria has also worked for different scientific and international organisations.
 Her educational background is in International Education and Communications.

-After 13 years in the Pharmaceutical Industry, Ingrid Heyne joined EUPATI in 2012 at the start of the EUPATI IMI Project as the Network Coordinator.
-Currently, Ingrid is responsible for the organization and logistics of the EUPATI training portfolio, including the Patient Expert Course and the Patient Engagement trainings.
+After 13 years in the Pharmaceutical Industry, Ingrid Heyne joined EUPATI in 2012 at the start of the EUPATI IMI Project phase.
+Currently, Ingrid is responsible for the organization and logistics of the EUPATI training portfolio, including the Patient Expert Programme and the Patient Engagement trainings.
 Ingrid also acts as the Alumni Coordinator.

-Gemma joined EUPATI in 2017 and her role involves coordinating the extensive network of ENPS along with progressing EUPATI’s business development agenda.
+Gemma joined EUPATI in 2017 and her role involves supporting EUPATI’s business development agenda (e.g. fundraising and proposal writing).
 Her expertise lies in strategy development and implementation, campaign management, and key leadership and stakeholder advocacy and engagement.

 Vitalii LuchinskiiIT Coordinator

 Vitalii joined EUPATI in 2020 as the IT Coordinator.
 He holds a Bachelor’s degree in IT and has 15 years of experience in IT support for different companies.
 He provides support for EUPATI’s IT infrastructure and online platforms.